elastic/elasticsearch/TRACING.md

 The APM agent pulls configuration from [multiple sources][agent-config], with a hierarchy that means, for example, that options set in the config file cannot be overridden via system properties.
-This is a little unfortunate, since it means that Elasticsearch cannot ship with sensible defaults for dynamic settings in the config file, and override them via system properties.
+This means that Elasticsearch cannot ship with sensible defaults for dynamic settings in the config file and override them via system properties.

 Instead, static or sensitive config values are put in the config file, and dynamic settings are left entirely to the system properties.
 The Elasticsearch